 9. Try a healthier approach to dessert this year with these heart and metabolism boosting Cinnamon Apple Oat Treats.
 Make them sustainable by choosing an organic variety harvested fresh from your local farmer.

-10. No doubt, the Piéce de Resistance of your holiday dinner could be homemade Chocolate Pumpkin Truffles, made with superfood ingredients like melted coconut butter and raw cacao powder – simply divine!
+10. No doubt, the Piéce de Resistance of your holiday dinner could be homemade Chocolate Truffles, made with superfood ingredients like melted coconut butter and raw cacao powder – simply divine!

 11. Finish off the meal with a sweet cup of Mulled Cider Bitters, full of gut-healthy probiotics.